 Coal states want to create an energy transmission superhighway straight to East Coast power markets, effectively locking the eastern seaboard into dirty, coal-fired power for generations.
-Attorney and Coal Program Director Abigail Dillen describes how Earthjustice was able to successfully put the brakes on the coal companies’ plans, at least temporarily.
+Abigail Dillen, VP of Litigation for Climate & Energy, describes how Earthjustice was able to successfully put the brakes on the coal companies.

 Why are coal companies interested in the East Coast power market?

 Power companies are claiming that new power lines need to be built from coal plants in the Ohio River Valley to supply what they claim are unmet power needs on the east coast.
 One of these lines, the Potomac-Appalachian Transmission Highline (PATH), would transport energy from coal country in West Virginia up through Virginia and Maryland and ultimately into New Jersey and New York.

 What’s really driving this and other proposed lines is not a power gap but rather a lucrative eastern energy market.
 Generators get paid for the electricity that they sell at a marginal price, which is the price of the most expensive electricity that’s used at any given time.
 On the east coast, more expensive natural gas is on the margin.

 So if you’re a Midwest coal plant shipping power out east, you’ll get paid more than if you sent your power to Ohio or West Virginia where your competitors are also coal plants selling artificially cheap coal power.
 This is a major economic incentive for the utilities with big coal portfolios to develop west-to-east transmission lines.

 "We need to invest in a grid that lets us phase out old dirty generators and maximize clean new solutions as quickly as possible.
 To make that investment we have to do some smart planning."